petru/cakewalk/docs/logging.md

 # Logger levels

-Cinch uses a priority-based logging system, using the types `:debug`, `:log`, `:info`, `:warn`, `:error` and `:fatal`, each of them displaying less information than the previous.
+Cakewalk uses a priority-based logging system, using the types `:debug`, `:log`, `:info`, `:warn`, `:error` and `:fatal`, each of them displaying less information than the previous.